PMI and ISM Manufacturing Index

 - Inventories: 42.6

-Why New Orders Matters Most
+Why New Orders Matters Most (The Leading Edge)

 Among the five components, new orders is the most forward-looking.
 A drop in new orders today signals lower production in coming months.
+This isn't theory—it's mechanical.
+Purchasing managers report on orders they've received, and those orders must eventually become (or fail to become) production.

-The signal hierarchy:
+The signal hierarchy in practice:

 - New orders decline →